 (3) In exercising any power under this Act an inspector may be accompanied by any other person whose assistance the inspector considers necessary, and that person may do such things as are necessary to assist the inspector in the performance of the inspector’s functions, and anything so done is deemed to have been done by the inspector.

-[Section 175B inserted by No. 34 of 1999 s.
-46(1); amended by No. 10 of 2001 s.
+[Section 175B inserted: No. 34 of 1999 s.
+46(1); amended: No. 10 of 2001 s.
 219.]

 175C.
 Interpreters